Display of Different Substitution Situations

 The display in the affected timetables will then look as follows:

-A new feature here is that the teacher being substituted (Mayer) is now always shown alongside the substitute teacher.
+A new feature here is that the teacher being substituted (Mayer) is now shown alongside the substitute teacher.
 To make it clear that Mayer is not teaching the lesson herself, her name is outlined with a dashed line.

 If the subject also changes during the substitution, the display is different as well.